 However, you do have one trick that none of these members of the five-timers club have come across yet: sprinting.

 Sprint changes the entire dynamic of Halo.
 Every time you go to sneak up on someone, every time you’re in a fight you can’t win, every time you need to dodge a sniper, Sprint has your back.
-With sprint, you’ll be able to duck around corners and out of fights in order to recharge shields.
-Escape was almost never a viable option in earlier Halo games – if someone saw you before you saw him, you could almost hear the fat lady singing in your headset.
-And Sprint also lets you cut down on snipers’ ability to pick you off from four city blocks away.
-Get good at Sprint and you’ll be rewarded with more kills and fewer deaths.
+With Sprint, you’ll be able to duck around corners and out of fights in order to recharge shields.
+Escape was almost never a viable option in earlier Halo games — if someone saw you before you saw him, you could almost hear the fat lady singing in your headset.
+Sprint also lets you cut down on snipers’ ability to pick you off from four city blocks away.
+Get good at it and you’ll be rewarded with more kills and fewer deaths.

 It’s tempting to use sprint to move around the level when you don’t see anyone, but don’t waste it.
 Sprint, like the Evade ability, is for emergencies.
 Treat it as such.

 Counter your enemy’s loadout

 Pay attention to who’s killing you.
 Do you get rocked every time you go up against the guy with the jetpack?
 The answer isn’t necessarily a jetpack of your own — it’s heat-seeking weapons like the Needler and Plasma Pistol.
 Use overhangs to cut his ability to shoot you and remove his accuracy advantage with weapons that don’t require it.